kaveripandey/kaveripandey/README.md

 ### Hi, nice to see you 😀
-🔭 I’m currently working as a Programmer Analyst in Cognizant.
+🔭 I’m currently working as a Programmer Analyst.

 🌱 I’m currently learning about Java and various Cloud platforms.